 We carefully select the markets we attend.
 They feature hand crafted goods or art from local artisans and are usually curated to provide a balanced mix of local handcrafted product.
-The maker mans his/her own stall and will often take commissions and will cheerfully give you the story behind their product.
+The maker mans his/her own stall, will often take commissions and will cheerfully give you the story behind their product.
 We have recently introduced a small range of ECO products in our jewelry and homeware items.
-Made from recycled drink bottles and bike tubes our "Transformation" range is quietly successful much to our delight.
-Small paintings, easily transportable and suitable for apartments or small wall spaces have also brought more colour to out stall and added to our usual mix of art jewelry, homewares, and accessories.
+Made from recycled drink bottles and bike tubes our "Transformation" or "Born Again" range is quietly successful much to our delight.
+Small paintings, easily transportable and suitable for apartments or small wall spaces have also brought more colour to our stall and added to our usual mix of art jewelry, homewares, and accessories.

-Lately we are diversifying and designing and making objects for the home (Objects d' Maison).
+In 1919 we began to diversify and designed and made objects for the home (Objects d' Maison).
 Kay went through a phrase of producing mini sculptures / collectible figurines that can be stand alone, brooches or pendants.
 Some customers purchased a group for an installation piece and other commissioned a series for club trophies.
-However, small trays and bowls, bud vases, tea candle covers, coasters and mobile phone holders are also making an appearance - often in resin featuring image transference.
+However, small trays and bowls, bud vases, tea candle covers, coasters and mobile phone holders are also making an appearance - sometimes in resin featuring image transference.
 Kay is handcarving limestone and adding panels of colour.
-The result is a patio table sculpture - often they are also practical - LED light, candle holder.
+The result is a patio or coffee table sculpture - often they are also practical - LED light, candle holder.
 Ceramic sculptures are featuring more often these days but only robust forms make it to the market stall.

 Checking out "What's New" is the best place to find what Kay is working on.
 Checking out "Market Dates" is the best place to find when we will be next near you but you can also make a date to visit me in my studio.

-Because we do all the design and manufacturing ourselves we can change fittings or sizes or colours.
+Because we do all the design and manufacturing ourselves we can change fittings, sizes or colours.
 You just have to ask us at StudioKY.